-2017 \$ million 2016 \$ million

-Balance at 1 January 4,295 3,371

-Costs incurred by the Corporation during the year 7 23

-Costs incurred for ACP funded by MTRCL 2,378 2,207

-Transfer to fixed assets (2,278) (1,306)

-Balance at 31 December 4,402 4,295
+2018 \$ million 2017 \$ million Balance at 1 January 4,402 4,295 Costs incurred by the Corporation during the year 2 7 Costs incurred for ACP funded by MTRCL 2,300 2,378 Transfer to other property, plant and equipment (1,863) (2,278) Balance at 31 December 4,841 4,402

-16 Deferred expenditure
+17 Deferred expenditure

-Deferred expenditure comprises:
+(a) Deferred expenditure comprises:

-2017 \$ million 2016 \$ million Shatin to Central Link Balance at 1 January and 31 December 1,188 1,188
+2018 \$ million 2017 \$ million Shatin to Central Link Balance at 1 January and 31 December 1,188 1,188

 - (b) In February 2018, the Government announced that the land or interests or other rights in respect of the land for the operation of the Shatin to Central Link ("the SCL") be vested in and the movable assets of the SCL be assigned to the Corporation and then operated by MTRCL through a supplemental service concession arrangement.
-Although the terms of vesting and supplemental service concession arrangements have not yet been agreed and finalised, management are confident that the recovery of the costs incurred to date by the Corporation on the SCL will be achieved over the duration of the supplemental service concession arrangement with MTRCL. - (c) As at 31 December 2017, land related costs totalling approximately \$6 million (2016: \$6 million) directly associated with the acquisition of leasehold land for the purpose of the SCL are included in the balance of deferred expenditure.
-These costs will be transferred to interest in leasehold land when the land is vested in the Corporation by the Government, at which time the costs will begin to be amortised in accordance with the relevant policies.
+Although the terms of vesting and supplemental service concession arrangements have not yet been agreed and finalised, management are confident that the recovery of the costs incurred to date by the Corporation on the SCL will be achieved over the duration of the supplemental service concession arrangement with MTRCL. - (c) As at 31 December 2018, land related costs totalling approximately \$6 million (2017: \$6 million) directly associated with the acquisition of leasehold land for the purpose of the SCL are included in the balance of deferred expenditure.

-17 Investments in subsidiaries
+18 Investments in subsidiaries

-Details of the subsidiaries listed by principal activities are as follows:
+(a) Details of the subsidiaries listed by principal activities are as follows:

-Name of company Place of incorporation and operation Particulars of issued and paid up capital Percentage of shares held by the Corporation Asset leasing Buoyant Asset Limited [^] Hong Kong 100 ordinary shares 100% Kasey Asset Limited Hong Kong 100 ordinary shares 100% Shining Asset Limited [@] Hong Kong 100 ordinary shares 100% Fluent Asset Limited # Hong Kong 100 ordinary shares 100% Bowman Asset Limited Cayman Islands 1,000 ordinary shares of US\$1 each 100% Statesman Asset Limited Cayman Islands 1,000 ordinary shares of US\$1 each 100%
+Name of company Place of incorporation and operation Particulars of issued and paid up capital Percentage of shares held by the Corporation Asset leasing Buoyant Asset Limited [^] Hong Kong 100 ordinary shares 100% Kasey Asset Limited [#] Hong Kong 100 ordinary shares 100% Fluent Asset Limited # Hong Kong 100 ordinary shares 100% Bowman Asset Limited Cayman Islands 1,000 ordinary shares 100% of US\$1 each Statesman Asset Limited Cayman Islands 1,000 ordinary shares of US\$1 each 100%